 Fortunately, millennials are parenting in a more gender-fluid way, and marketers are responding to this fact.

-Target has moved away from using gender-based signage in their stores and instead they now categorize their toys with signs like “building blocks” or “dolls” instead of assigning sections for “girls” and “boys.”
+Objetivo has moved away from using gender-based signage in their stores and instead they now categorize their toys with signs like “building blocks” or “dolls” instead of assigning sections for “girls” and “boys.”

 Sredl explains that especially among baby boomers and older generations, “there’s a big backlash against this, of people rejecting removing gender”.
 When speaking about baby boomers and older generations specifically, Sredl has found that “if you challenge the default it’s very upsetting to people”.